christiskatsouris/Nonstationary/README.md

 ## Application 2: Threshold Cointegration Model (Advanced Topics)

 A threshold cointegration model allows to investigate nonlinearities which exhibit time series nonstationarity and cointegration dynamics.
-A suitable modelling framework to capture such dynamics is proposed by Hansen and Seo (2002).
-Furthermore, the threshold cointegration model allows to capture short-run dynamics and therefore is commonly used in international finance empirical studies to investigate related hypotheses, such as the twin deficit hypothesis.
+In particular, the threshold cointegration model allows to capture short-run dynamics and therefore is commonly used in international finance empirical studies to investigate related hypotheses, such as the twin deficit hypothesis.
+A suitable modelling framework to capture such dynamics is proposed by Hansen and Seo (2002) as explained below.

 ```R